DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="introduction"></a>
 # Introduction
-In this project I wanted to meassure the usefullness of [university](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) courses by counting the number of on that course depending courses.
+In this project, I wanted to measure the usefulness of [university](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) courses by counting the number of on that course, depending on courses.
-This knowledge could proof usefull to anybody choosing university courses.
+This knowledge could prove useful to anybody choosing university courses.
 The constructed dependency graph contains all TU Berlin computer science courses available on `31.8.24`.
 Scripts for collecting course data can be found in this repository.

-The results for the computer science program indicate that courses from certain areas are more often required then others.
+The results for the computer science program indicate that courses from certain areas are more often required than others.
 You can see all results below.

 *Module is just another name for course at the TU Berlin.*